kristastadler/messenger_api/README.md

     - Requires `content`, `sender_id`, and `recipient_id` to be sent in the request body as JSON
     - Example Request Body:
     ``{ "content": "Boil 'em, mash 'em, stick 'em in a stew!", "sender_id": 1, "recipient_id": 2 }``

-### Notes About Invoking the API
-  - This project includes database seeds that can be used in the API calls.
-For seed details, reference "/db/seeds.rb"
-  - This project also includes added functionality to send a POST request and create a new user.
-Once new users have been created, their user ids can also be used to make post requests to the `messages` endpoint.